-Slow Cooker Butternut Squash Soup (w/ Coconut Milk)
+Slow Cooker Butternut Squash Soup (with Coconut Milk)

-Cozy & flavorful, this easy slow cooker butternut squash soup requires no pre-cooking so you can just dump the ingredients, set-it, and forget it.
-With an extra boost of flavor from carrots and sweet apple, it’s blended together with coconut milk, making for an absolutely delightfully simple and creamy soup.
+Cozy and flavorful, this easy slow cooker butternut squash soup requires no pre-cooking so you can just dump the ingredients, set-it, and forget it!
+With extra flavor from carrots and apple, it’s blended together with coconut milk, making for an absolutely delightfully simple and creamy vegetarian soup.

 5 star review